damass/Audit-User-Script/README.md

 Reads Dynatrace Managed Audit User Logs for Analysis

 #	Use
-Place auditUsers.py in the same directory as the audit.user.0.0.log and run the script "py auditUsers.py".
+Place auditUsers.py in the same directory as the audit.user.0.0.log and run the script.
 It will create a results directory with the output files.

 # Output
 1. Total User Logins per Day - successList.csv & successGraph.csv